We are Australia’s lead management agency for the Great Barrier Reef, one of the world’s most iconic natural areas.

 Health and threats to the Reef

-The evidence-based, independently-reviewed, Great Barrier Reef Outlook Report 2019 highlights the urgent need for our continued and accelerated action to improve the long-term outlook for the Great Barrier Reef.
-Without this, the continued outlook for the Great Barrier Reef will continue to remain very poor.
+Our evidence-based, independently-reviewed Great Barrier Reef Outlook Report 2019 highlights the urgent need for our continued and accelerated action to improve the long-term outlook for the Reef.
+Without this, the continued outlook for the Reef will continue to remain very poor.

 As identified in the report, the greatest threat to the Reef is climate change.
 The other main threats are associated with coastal development, land-based run-off, and threats from direct human use of the Reef (such as illegal fishing).

 Our position statements on climate change, fishing, coastal ecosystems and marine debris encourage immediate, medium and long-term action for these key threats to the Reef.

 Securing the Reef's future

 The Reef remains one of the best-managed marine ecosystems in the world and science is central to our management.

 The Australian and Queensland governments’ Reef 2050 Long‑Term Sustainability Plan provides a guiding framework for securing the future of the Great Barrier Reef.
 It outlines key management actions being taken to reduce threats to the Reef.
 Underpinning the Reef 2050 Plan, is the development of a world class monitoring and reporting system to inform adaptive management.

 The Great Barrier Reef Marine Park Zoning Plan 2003 and related legislation are the foundation of our resilience-based management approach.
 Zoning to protect biodiversity and regulate activities has been in place since 1981.
 Since 2004, some 33 per cent of the entire Marine Park is in highly protected zones.
 Plans of management and our permissions system provide for ecologically-sustainable multiple-use of the Reef.